What Is Premature Ejaculation & How To Deal With It?

 However, some men experience it off and on, when they are unable to hold in the ejaculate for less than a minute after penetration.
 They cannot delay it at all, even if they try to distract themselves from thoughts of orgasm.

-If it happens all the time during sex, you should see your physician right away.
+If it happens all the time during sex, you should talk to an expert right away.

 What causes it?

 You might be surprised to note that premature ejaculation is often not the result of a lack of fitness or an organ that doesn’t work as it should.
 Some of the reasons for it include: